Q: What is the difference in grass fed and grain fed?

 It’s impossible to know the exact amount for each cow, but our cows are approximately 1,000 pounds on hoof.
 Their hanging weight is approximately 40-60% of their on hoof weight.
 Your take home will be approximately 40-60% of the hanging weight.
 If you choose boneless cuts, the weight you take home will be less but the amount of meat you take home will be the same.
 However, if you choose to take the bones and organs, the pounds you take home will be more.

 Q: How much freezer space will I need for a whole, half or quarter cow.

 A: Whole cow: 14 cubic feet

 Quarter cow: 4 cubic feet

 The size needed may vary depending on the amount of bones and organs you choose to take home.

 Q: When will the meat become available?

-A: We butcher grassfed beef in the summer and fall each year.
-Lamb is generally available spring through fall.
+A: We butcher grassfed beef in the late summer and fall each year.
+Lamb is generally available summer through fall.
 Pastured pork will be available in the fall.
 Chickens will be ready in the summer.
 We take orders year around.
 We sell on a first come first serve basis.
 In order to ensure availability order as early as possible and pay the deposit.